 - Form M to be obtained by you from Nigerian Customs via your bank.
 We suggest you use a documentation specialist.

 - SONCAP; same process for Product Certificate applies.

 - Pre-Arrival Assessment Report (PAAR); to be processed by you from Nigerian Customs via your chosen commercial bank

 - Bill of Lading or Air waybill, to be issued by the shipping line or the airline chosen

-- Combined Certificate of Value and Origin; Again Vagmon Integrated Services can help.
+- Again, Combined Certificate of Value and Origin.

 Importation business to Nigeria becomes easier when the right steps are followed.
-Finally, contact Vagmon Integrated Services to handle all things for you.
-Furthermore, you can call us today at +2349075526276.
+Furthermore, contact Vagmon e-Grup & Logistics Ltd to handle all things for you.
+Finally, you can call us today at +2349075526276.